mben-dz/FontResource/README.md

 1. Install **Skia4Delphi** in your Delphi environment.
 2. Add your custom font files to the project as resources.
-3. Use `TSkTypefaceManager` to register and load your fonts:
+3. Use `TSkDefaultProviders` to register and load your fonts:

 ```pascal
 program CustomFont;